localstack/docs/content/en/references/localstack-extensions.md

   - /contributing/localstack-extensions/
 ---

-LocalStack Extensions that allow developers to extend and customize LocalStack.
+LocalStack Extensions allow developers to extend and customize LocalStack.
 The feature and the API are currently experimental and may be subject to change.

 ## Using Extensions